MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Click here for more information on how to assign users to teams in Dataverse.

-## Default business unit configurations
+## Default business unit configuration
-The default configuration is depicted below, where members of the Org business unit has access to all customer profiles, segments, and measures.
+An example of the default business unit configuration is depicted below, where members of the Org business unit has access to all customer profiles, segments, and measures.
 Members of the other business units only have access to the customer profiles, segments, and measures that belong to their business unit.

 ![Example of a BU structure with the Org parent business unit at the top and child business units A to D below](media/BU_structure_example.png)
 *Example of a BU structure with the Org parent business unit at the top and child BUs A to D below*